 Splashing pedestrians is illegal and dangerous behaviour that could have an impact on other drivers, as your concentration should be fully on the road.

-Your motorbike or car tyres might not grip the road anywhere near as effectively as they do on dry tarmac.
+Your motorbike or car tyres might not grip the road during or after heavy rain anywhere near as effectively as they do on dry tarmac.

 Also, spray from the vehicle in front could make it harder for you to see ahead.